Am I in an Abusive Relationship?

 Why abuse exists

-1. surprise – the child was not aware that spreading lego on the floor was wrong and may be met with displeasure
+1. Surprise – the child was not aware that spreading Lego on the floor was wrong and may be met with displeasure

-2. blamed – the child cries but is reprimanded for their response to the unexpected
+2. Blamed – the child cries but is reprimanded for their response to the unexpected.

 Overcoming Abuse

-People should be respected for the different roles they fill (teachers, bosses, spiritual leaders, parents), but never should we esteem them so highly that we destroy our own sense of self and make their needs more important than our own.
+People should be respected for the different roles they fill (teachers, bosses, spiritual leaders, parents), but never should we esteem them so highly that we destroy our sense of self and make their needs more important than our own.
 Never should it create fear in us so that we cannot be ourselves.
-Good leadership results in empowering people and releasing them to be who they are, without threat or fear of diminishing their own authority.
+Good leadership results in empowering people and releasing them to be who they are, without threat or fear of diminishing their authority.

 Can abusers change?

 But people will not change as long as what they do works for them.
-Many people recognize abusive behavior in others but feel sad and compassionate towards them because they know “they don’t mean it – they are just a little insecure.”
-But this misplaced compassion actually cooperates and supports abusive behavior.
+Many people recognize abusive behaviour in others but feel sad and compassionate towards them because they know “they don’t mean it – they are just a little insecure.”
+But this misplaced compassion cooperates and supports abusive behaviour.
 Jesus had no qualms about confronting Pharisees and calling them out for their misuse of authority (abuse).
 When a community (family, business, or church) says, “enough”, there is hope for the abuser to change.

 Do victims change?

 It is easy to shrug our shoulders and think that even if we confront things, nothing really will change.
 But what about changing us?
 To remain in an abusive environment means we do not allow ourselves the freedoms and choices we need to be all that God made us to be.
-In a way we are doing disservice to our Creator by allowing someone to limit us.
+In a way, we are doing a disservice to our Creator by allowing someone to limit us.
 Change is difficult for the best of us – we feel anxiety, worry and wonder – there are many “unknowns.”
 However, people who make changes are no different from you or I – they simply decide to not let anxiety control their decisions.
 It is possible to push past that anxiety and hold on to the truth that God has a destiny and purpose for your life – that He has an environment for us where we can grow and thrive.
 There are often resources available within our reach if we need help.

 It will all start to happen when we love ourselves enough, and believe we are worthy of that love to make the choices that are ours to make.
 When we realize that to continue to cooperate with abusive behavior is not only detrimental for us but also the for the abuser, we will realize that setting a limit on their behavior is good for us and good for them.
 Our greatest hope for change is to allow them to see that this behavior is not tolerated or allowed – that we are worth more than we previously realized.